Amazon FBA rejects Inventory without Warning

-Earlier this month, third-party Amazon sellers learned without warning that Amazon fulfillment center (Amazon FBA) would stop accepting their inventory.
+Earlier this month, third-party Amazon Sellers learned without warning that the Amazon fulfillment center (Amazon FBA) would stop accepting their inventory.
 Read the details of this new development from Amazon below.

 When a seller utilizes FBA for shipping and storage of all inventory, it comes as a shock to learn that Amazon’s FBA warehouses can no longer provide this service.
 Last month, Amazon began notifying sellers – most without warning – that a variety of ASINs, or groups of ASINs, were no longer being accepted to FBA warehouses due to an alleged “lack of space.”